 What’s the best local dish you’ve tasted?

-Hiroshima is one of the two okonomiyaki (pancake) capitals of Japan.
-I knew when I went into Hassei, through its out-of-the-way storefront and stickered door, that it would live up to its reputation for serving some of the best okonomiyaki in Hiroshima.
+Hiroshima is one of the two okonomiyaki (like a pancake, but not really) capitals of Japan.
+I knew when I stepped into Hassei, through its out-of-the-way and stickered door, that it would live up to its reputation for serving some of the best okonomiyaki in Hiroshima.
 I sat at the teppan (gridle) counter and watched as the ingredients were piled high and then cooked down masterfully by the owner.
 Homemade sauces, fresh cabbage, parsley, soba, cheeses, bacon and Japanese mayo, once piled high, were reduced to an inch-tall pancake that, for me, embodies the quintessence of soul food.
+For China, it’s got to be the delight of a Rou Jia Mo (Chinese hamburger) that’s essentially would you’d get if you sent a burger on the silk road and ate what emerged, myriad cultural influences later, on other side.

 Which book, film or artwork captures Japan the most?